 The ultra-popular TikTok (formerly known as Musical.ly) is essentially a Chinese app that helps users create short format videos ranging from beauty and fitness to music etc. Lasso’s features also seem to be rather similar to that of TikTok.
 The Chinese app has gained immense popularity in terms of the number of downloaded as well as the number of users it is currently housing.
 The popularity of TikTok could be measured by its exceptional growth as the app launched in 2016 hit 500 million users mark in July this year.

 But owing to the vast amount of controversies that Facebook has been involved in has deepened the gaps between the social media giant and its users, the company has witnessed a major trust issue between itself and its users.
-A survey by Pew Research Centre, about 54% of Facebook users have had to change their privacy settings in the past twelve months.
+In a survey by Pew Research Centre, about 54% of Facebook users have had to change their privacy settings in the past twelve months.
 About 42%have reportedly taken a break from checking their Facebook.
 While about 26% have gone to the extent of deleting the app from their devices.

 It has been suggested that these tactics highlight Facebook’s paranoia about the briskly changing social media environment, where one has to move quickly to procure or copy any new idea that could threaten to cause a disruption in one’s own survival.
-The sharp drop in Facebook’s popularity and increasing popularities of apps like TikTok has driven Facebook to reach out of the box and release an app quite similar to its own contender, in an attempt to keep its users engaged as well as attract young generation.
+The sharp drop in Facebook’s popularity and the increasing popularity of apps like TikTok has driven Facebook to reach out of the box and release an app quite similar to its own contender in an attempt to keep its users engaged as well as attract the young generation.
 Another seemingly good effort to do the same as the Portal, that aimed at improving the stats of video-calling.

-Thus, one can conclude that this effort with “Lasso” is a fairly good move, considering the current popularity of short-format videos, but whether or not this effort will sprout fruits is yet remained to be seen.
+Thus, one can conclude that this effort with Facebook Lasso is a fairly good move, considering the current popularity of short-format videos, but whether or not this effort will sprout fruits is yet to be seen.
 Facebook may have made its way into another sub-context of social media, but will it be able to make its mark?
 And is this going to become a regularity, to see Facebook recreate its versions of our favourite app?
 These questions remain to be answered.